ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

   | Some v -> Some (f v);;
 val map : ('a -> 'b) -> 'a option -> 'b option = <fun>
 ```
-`map` takes two parameters, the function `f` to be applied and an option value.
+`map` takes two parameters: the function `f` to be applied and an option value.
 `map f o` returns `Some (f v)` if `o` is `Some v` and `None` if `o` is `None`.

 Here is `join` of type `'a option option -> 'a option`.
 It peels off one layer